TPower2112/Writing-Sample-1/readme.md

 Threat actors are exploiting this vulnerability in the wild on internet-facing systems to deploy ransomware.
 Patching vulnerable endpoints must be done in a timely manner.
 The mitigations described below, buy a limited amount of time for teams to develop and test patching plans, but they are not long-term solutions.

 ## Identification of Vulnerable Endpoints and Services <a name="vulnend"></a>
 The biggest challenge is identifying vulnerable endpoints.
 Each department needs to contact their respective vendor(s) to determine if their applications and services are vulnerable.
-To assist with identifying vulnerable services, Logpresso is a command-line tool for CVE-2021-44228 vulnerability scanning.
+To assist with identifying vulnerable services, Logpresso is a command-line tool for CVE-2021-44228 scanning.